ndt080/signal-yard/tools/glossary-generator/README.md

 ## License

-This project is licensed under the Apache License v.2 License.
+This project is licensed under the Apache License v2.
 See the [LICENSE](../../LICENSE) file for details.